melo1-77/raigra/README.md

-# RAIGRA — Responsible AI Governance Readiness Assessment
+# RAIGRA - Responsible AI Governance Readiness Assessment

 RAIGRA helps organisations understand how prepared they are to deploy and govern AI responsibly.
-The tool focuses on the practical side of governance — the processes, controls and culture that determine whether AI can be deployed safely and ethically inside an organisation.
+The tool focuses on the practical side of governance the processes, controls and culture that determine whether AI can be deployed safely and ethically inside an organisation.

-> Developed by **Melvin Riley** as part of an independent research and policy project.
+> Developed by **Melvin Riley** as part of a responsible AI governance toolkit.
 > Live demo: **https://raigra.streamlit.app/**

 ## Walkthrough video